cjekel/piecewise_linear_fit_py/README.rst

 =========

 -  2018/12/04 Version 0.2.10: Only docstring changes, fix spelling
-   mistakes, add Notes about **kwargs in scipy optimization functions.
+   mistakes, add Notes about \*\*kwargs in scipy optimization functions.
+   Version 0.2.11: fix readme.rst for pypi.org...
 -  2018/10/03 Add example of bare minimum model persistance to predict for new data (see examples/model\_persistence\_prediction.py).
 Bug fix in predict function for custom parameters.
 Add new test function